 All CAP deductibles are calculated monthly.

-CAP certification periods are 6 months.
+CAP (Medically Needy) certification periods are 6 months.

-3. Expenses listed on the Plan of/Plan of Care Care are allowed in addition to other allowable Medicaid expenses.
+3. Expenses listed on the Service Plan/Plan of Care are allowed in addition to other allowable Medicaid expenses.
 Items that are listed directly on the Service Plan/Plan of Care may be waiver and non-waiver services and/or supplies.
 The CAP case manager may need to verify if these services or supplies are “medically necessary” and prescribed by a physician.
 Other items may be listed in the service plan that specifically describe how that item will be used to maintain the community placement due to the disability.
-Follow rules in section, Medicaid Deductible .
+Follow rules in section, MA-2360, Medicaid Deductible for Allowable Expenses.

 For CAP deductible beneficiaries, apply allowable medical expenses toward the monthly deductible.
 Cost of Care cannot be applied prior to the effective date of the Service Plan/Plan of Care date.